-The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series 2012G Bonds in order that interest on the Series 2012G Bonds be and remain excluded from gross income for federal income tax purposes under Section 103 of the Code.
-We have examined the Arbitrage and Use of Proceeds Certificate of MTA, dated the date hereof (the "Arbitrage and Use of Proceeds Certificate"), in which MTA has made representations, statements of intention and reasonable expectation, certifications of fact and covenants relating to the federal tax status of interest on the Series 2012G Bonds, including, but not limited to, certain representations with respect to the use of the proceeds of the Series 2012G Bonds and the investment of certain funds.
-The Arbitrage and Use of Proceeds Certificate obligates MTA to take certain actions necessary to cause interest on the Series 2012G Bonds to be excluded from gross income pursuant to Section 103 of the Code.
-Noncompliance with the requirements of the Code could cause interest on the Series 2012G Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance, irrespective of the date on which such noncompliance occurs or is ascertained.
-MTA has covenanted in the Resolution to maintain the exclusion of the interest on the Series 2012G Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.
+The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements that must be met subsequent to the issuance and delivery of the Series 2020B Bonds in order that interest on the Series 2020B Bonds be and remain excluded from gross income for federal income tax purposes under Section 103 of the Code.
+We have examined the Arbitrage and Use of Proceeds Certificate of MTA, dated the date hereof (the "Arbitrage and Use of Proceeds Certificate"), in which MTA has made representations, statements of intention and reasonable expectation, certifications of fact and covenants relating to the federal tax status of interest on the Series 2020B Bonds, including, but not limited to, certain representations with respect to the use of the proceeds of the Series 2020B Bonds and the investment of certain funds.
+The Arbitrage and Use of Proceeds Certificate obligates MTA to take certain actions necessary to cause interest on the Series 2020B Bonds to be excluded from gross income pursuant to Section 103 of the Code.
+Noncompliance with the requirements of the Code could cause interest on the Series 2020B Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance, irrespective of the date on which such noncompliance occurs or is ascertained.
+MTA has covenanted in the Resolution to maintain the exclusion of the interest on the Series 2020B Bonds from gross income for federal income tax purposes income for federal income tax purposes income for federal income tax purposes retroactive to the date of issuance, irrespective of the date on which such noncompliance occurs or is ascertained.
+MTA has covenanted in the Resolution to maintain the exclusion of the interest on the Series 2020B Bonds from gross income for federal income tax purposes pursuant to Section 103(a) of the Code.